List of St. Louis Blues head coaches

-There have been 26 head coaches for the Blues.
+There have been 28 head coaches for the Blues.
 The franchise's first head coach was Lynn Patrick, who coached for 16 games in his first term.
 Joel Quenneville is the franchise's all-time leader for the most regular-season games coached (593), the most regular-season game wins (307), the most regular-season points (709), the most playoff games coached (68), and the most playoff-game wins (34).
 Barclay Plager and Bob Plager are the only pair of brothers to have coached the Blues; Barclay coached for four seasons, and Bob coached for eleven games.
 Red Berenson, Brian Sutter, Quenneville and Ken Hitchcock are the only head coaches to have been awarded the Jack Adams Award with the Blues.
 Scotty Bowman, Al Arbour, and Emile Francis are the only Blues head coaches to have been elected to the Hockey Hall of Fame as a builder.
-Five coaches have spent their entire NHL head coaching careers with the Blues.
-Andy Murray was the head coach of the Blues from the 2006–07 season until January 2, 2010 after 40 games (17-17-6) in the 2009-10 season until relieved in favor of Davis Payne.
-Payne was announced as the 23rd head coach on April 14, 2010.
-Payne was relieved of duties on November 6, 2011, and replaced by Ken Hitchcock who was himself replaced in 2017 by Mike Yeo.
+Six coaches have spent their entire NHL head coaching careers with the Blues.

+Jim Montgomery serves as head coach of the Blues, after being named to the role on November 24, 2024, following the firing of Drew Bannister.

 Key

 Coaches

-Note: Statistics are correct through the end of the 2020–21 regular season.
+Note: Statistics are correct through the hiring of Montgomery during the 2024–25 season.